Q: How do I obtain copyright permission to use a table/figure from an ASE Guideline?

 A: It is up to your State Department of Health and then your Institution to make decisions on who is allowed to administer agitated saline (aka bubbles, microbubbles).
 This is commonly included in the scope of work for Adult Sonographers but check with your State Department of Health and your Institution for any local laws/rules/recommendations.

-ASE has multiple guidelines about the admiration and applications of Contrast/UEA’s including Agitated Saline/Bubbles:
+ASE has multiple guidelines about the administration and applications of Contrast/UEA’s including Agitated Saline/Bubbles:

 Additionally, the ASE website ContrastZone may be helpful.